-To make your buying choices easier to understand, I have provided details about the following designs of flippers:
+To make your buying choices easier to understand, I have provided details about the following designs of swimming flippers:

 This is a typical snorkel flipper design.
 They are comfortable to wear and are fully adjustable when it comes to size.
 The open heel makes them easy to put on and take off and their flexibility makes them perfect for snorkelling and underwater swimming, without unnecessarily tiring out the swimmer.
 Click here to buy a pair.

 This very popular design of short blade training swim fins has a strong blade, making them ideal for helping to develop a stronger leg kick.
 The full foot pocket design makes them very comfortable, but not adjustable so be sure to choose the correct size.
 Click here to buy yours.

 Long blade flippers are designed to help increase leg strength and speed.
 Their length also assists swimmers when it comes to attaining a correct body position as they move through the water.
 Once again the full foot pocket design make them very comfortable.
 They are not adjustable, so be sure to select your size.
 Click here to select and buy your pair.

 When it comes to choosing flippers for kids, most types can be used as long as they are available in children's sizes.
 The ones pictures above are ideal for both snorkelling and general strength and stamina swimming.
 They are fully adjustable so can grow with the child.
 Click here to buy a pair.

-If you are a beginner learning to swim, then flippers are a great way to help develop a correct kicking action for front crawl, backstroke and butterfly stroke.
+If you are a beginner learning to swim, then swimming fins are a great way to help develop a correct kicking action for front crawl, backstroke and butterfly stroke.
 This is because they help to keep the feet and toes in a pointed position and they encourage the ankle and knee joints to be relaxed during the kicking action.

-Do not become over reliant on flippers.
+Do not become over reliant on swimming flippers.
 Use them to help build your strength and power but take them off and try to transpose the feeling into your feet by making your feet behave like flippers as you swim.